 A senior banking lawyer, Jeffrey Golden (ex-Allen & Overy), aided by former Lord Chief Justice of England and Wales Lord Woolf.
-It grew out of a series of lectures Golden gave before the collapse of Bear Stearns and Lehman Brothers, on the lack of a world court for financial transactions.
-With the assistance of the Dutch government and various lawyers, bankers and regulators, Golden got the idea for an arbitration court off the ground.
+The idea grew from lectures Golden gave before the collapse of Bear Stearns and Lehman Brothers, on the lack of a world court for financial transactions.
+With the assistance of the Dutch government and various lawyers, bankers and regulators, Golden launched a world arbitration court instead.

 Has it been well received since?

-Banks used to prefer litigation over arbitration (and had the luxury of being able to, because they had the bargaining power to insist on court).
-But the spread of derivatives and other products to a new sort of client (state-owned companies in emerging economies) changed things and made arbitration in certain scenarios quite attractive.
+Banks used to prefer litigation over arbitration (and had the luxury of being able to procure it 99 per cent of the time, thanks to their bargaining power).
+But the sale of derivatives and other complex products to a new sort of client (state-owned companies in emerging economies) brought a new challenge and made arbitration in certain scenarios quite attractive.

 ISDA – the organisation responsible for creating standard contracts for derivatives deals – now offers a model clause that includes PRIME Finance as an option (alongside the ICC and LCIA and the UNCITRAL rules).
-ISDA agreements govern 90% of the world’s over-the-counter derivatives transactions.
+ISDA agreements govern 90 per cent of the world’s over-the-counter derivatives transactions.
 In 2015, PRIME joined forces with the PCA to pool both people and know-how.

 Who’s on its PRIME panel?

-Around 150 names.
-It added 25 new names to its panel of “recognised experts” in January 2017.
-They include Manuel Conthe, a former chairman of Spain’s Securities and Exchange commission; Matthew Gearing QC of Allen & Overy; and Loukas Mistelis, a GAR editorial board member and director of the School of International Arbitration at Queen Mary University of London.
-They join an illustrious mix of former banking lawyers (including Jeffrey Golden), in-house types (such as Georges Affaki) and retired judges (such as Sir Bernard Rix).
+It now stretches to 185 names.
+Those include – from the world of commercial arbitration – Manuel Conthe, a former chairman of Spain’s Securities and Exchange commission; Matthew Gearing QC of Allen & Overy; and Loukas Mistelis, a GAR editorial board member and director of the School of International Arbitration at Queen Mary University of London, as well as many former banking lawyers (including Jeffrey Golden), in-house counsel from banks (such as Georges Affaki) and many, many retired judges (such as Sir Bernard Rix and Sir William Blair).